Self-Sustainability of Energy Harvesting Systems: Concept, Analysis, and Design: Energy Surplus Process and Evaluation of Self-Sustainability Probability

 \subsection{Random Walk Analysis}

-In general, it is difficult to determine the outage event.
+In general, it is difficult to characterize the outage event.
 We therefore have to condition on the arrival process.
 We can tell that an outage has occurred if a new arrival finds the battery empty.
 The mathematical trick here is to reduce the continuous time process into a discrete time process by counting over the arrivals.
+This will allow us to use the techniques from the random walk theory.
 In the analysis of random walks and ascending ladder process, we will basically follow the approach laid out by Feller in \cite{Feller1971}.
 A modern treatment of the subject can be found in \cite{Asmussen2003}.